 Hungary became part of the Soviet bloc in the early 1950s.
-The ‘Sovietisation’ of Hungary was neither peaceful or supported by a majority of the population.
-Post-war was governed by a democratic coalition, led by a conservative prime minister, Zoltan Tildy.
-The local communist party was a small but vocal group, receiving less than one-fifth of the vote in the 1945 elections.
-But Hungary’s communists were backed by the Soviets, who continued to occupy the country into the late 1940s.
+Like other eastern European nations, it was ‘Sovietised’ against the will of its people.
+Post-war Hungary had been governed by a democratic coalition led by a conservative prime minister, Zoltan Tildy.
+The local communist party was vocal but small, receiving less than one-fifth of the vote in the 1945 elections.
+Hungary’s communists were backed by the Soviets, however, who maintained their occupation into the late 1940s.
 As in other places, Soviet agents interfered in Hungary’s domestic politics, manipulating local parties to facilitate communist rule.
 They achieved this in 1948, when Hungarian communist groups merged with local social democrats to form the Hungarian Working People’s Party.
-The new national leader was Matyas Rakosi, who modeled himself on Stalin and set out to mimic Soviet policies.
+The new national leader was Matyas Rakosi, who modelled himself on Stalin and set out to mimic Soviet policies.
 In 1950 Rakosi created a political police force, the Allamvedelmi Hatosag (‘State Protection Authority’ or AVH).
-Over the next six years more than a quarter-million Hungarians were arrested, imprisoned or murdered by the AVH for political crimes, both real and imagined.
+Over the next six years, more than a quarter-million Hungarians were arrested, imprisoned or murdered by the AVH for political crimes, both real and imagined.
 Rakosi’s regime also prioritised industrialisation and military spending – to the detriment of the people, who suffered shortages of food, fuel and consumer goods.

-Nikita Khrushchev’s 1956 denunciation of Stalin had implications for Hungary.
-Rakosi was replaced as leader and shipped out of Hungary, on the orders of Moscow.
-This led to growing optimism among Hungarian students and workers, who believed that political reform and liberalisation was imminent.
+Nikita Khrushchev‘s 1956 denunciation of Joseph Stalin would have political implications for Hungary.
+On the orders of Moscow, Rakosi was replaced as leader and shipped out of Hungary.
+This fostered optimism among Hungarian students and workers, who believed that political reform and liberalisation might be imminent.
 At the head of this movement were students, who for years had been suppressed by the pro-Soviet government and AVH.
 Under Rakosi, Hungarian schools and universities had been forced to teach communist-approved syllabuses; learning Russian was also compulsory in many institutions.
-Teachers, academics and students who failed to abide by these regulations were sacked or expelled – or in some cases, dealt with by the AVH.
-In the autumn of 1956, student unions once banned under Rakosi were revived, and students began organising discussion forums to debate the future of Hungary.
-In the capital Budapest, one group constructed a 16-point set of demands for political reform:
+Teachers, academics and students who failed to abide by these regulations were sacked or expelled – or, in severe cases, dealt with by the AVH.
+In the autumn of 1956, student unions once banned under Rakosi were revived and students began organising discussion forums to debate the future of Hungary.
+In the capital Budapest, one group drafted a set of demands for political reform: